AliTarek75/Quine-McClusky-Minimizer/README.md

 A custom Python implementation of the Quine-McCluskey algorithm for minimizing Boolean functions.

 I built this as a student project to challenge myself: no external libraries, just pure Python logic.
 It takes a list of minterms and outputs the simplified Boolean equation.
-It is probably inefficient in some areas, So if you find any errors or unexpected outputs.
+It is probably very inefficient in some areas, So if you find any errors or unexpected outputs.
 Feel free to report them.

 ## What it does
 * Converts complex truth tables made from minterms and don't cares into the simplest possible equations.